CTE Curriculum & Instruction

 Fostering the Needs

 Career Technical Education ("CTE") in the San Diego Unified School District is a comprehensive and innovative program of study.
-This program is a multi-year sequence of courses and experience outside of the classroom that fully integrates core academic knowledge, technical knowledge and work-based experiences to provide students with a pathway to postsecondary education and careers.
+This program is a multi-year sequence of courses and experience outside of the classroom that fully integrates core academic knowledge, technical knowledge, supports for students, and work-based experiences to provide students with a pathway to postsecondary education and careers.

 CTE is organized around 15 industry sectors and 59 career pathways leading to high skill, high wage and high demand occupations (CTE Course of Study

 ).
 Each instructor in the CTE program has specific industry experience in the field they teach.
 This empowers students with a relevant context for developing real-world problem solving, as well as communication, technological and interpersonal skills necessary for post-secondary and career success.